emlid/emlid-docs/docs/quickstart.md

 ### Setting up base station

-* Connect to Reach RS you want to use as a base.
+* Connect to Reach RS/RS+ you want to use as a base.

 * Go to settings and change the name to "reach-base".
 This will help to simplify the work in field when you need to switch between the devices.